navneeeth/hyperparameter-optimization-for-resnets-for-cifar-10/README.md

  **About this project**

-Designed a ResNet architecture for CIFAR-10 dataset image classification with the constraint on parameter count of 5 M. Resnet architecture is based on the concept of Residual Blocks.
-Tackled the CIFAR-10 dataset of 60k images using the PyTorch framework and performed calculations on images through NumPy.
-Visualized the performance for various models using Python’s visualization library Matplotlib.Acquired an accuracy of 95% by using different data augmentation techniques and different optimizers while designing the ResNet architecture.
+Image Processing is a growing domain among research topics in Deep Learning with competitive innovations in Convolutional Neural Networks, Artificial Neural Networks, & related domains.
+Atop the underlying principle of establishing patterns in pixel representations of images, researchers have placed significant confidence in a technique called ResNets (Residual Neural Networks).
+We present one of such ResNet models with optimal accuracy on a standard CIFAR-10 dataset under a constraint on parameter count while presenting milestones in augmenting the approach & describing behaviours in model performance.Acquired an accuracy of 95% by using different data augmentation techniques and different optimizers while designing the ResNet architecture

 ## Python Libraries Requirements
 1. Matplotlib